Honors Capstone Project

 Finally, I discuss what implications Hamas’s electoral victory will have on the conflict betweenIsraelandPalestine.
 Initially, I focus on what the repercussions will be for Hamas’s own policies and how Hamas has changed since the elections, as well as what changes Fatah will likely make.
 Then, I talk about the prospects for a peace agreement with Hamas in power.
 Finally, I make the claim that Hamas would be a capable governing party, given international support and the lifting of the boycott.
 Furthermore, I argue that the main impediment to peace is not that Hamas is a “terrorist” group or thatIsraelhas been building a separation barrier, but that theUSis unwilling to pressureIsraelto enter into negotiations with Hamas, with an honest ambition to make peace.

 Freitag, Heather, "Hamas: From “Terrorist” Organization to Governing Party The Implications of Hamas’s 2006 Electoral Victory" (2007).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 591.

 Creative Commons License